skip to Main Content

 Alcohol

 • Alcohol can interfere with the brain’s communication pathways.
-Heavy drinking for long periods of time has a negative impact on the brain and can cause serious changes to brain structure and function.
+Heavy drinking for extended periods of time has a negative impact on the brain and can cause changes to brain structure and function.

-• Newer research has shown that while there may be some overall health benefits to limited drinking of alcohol each week, daily consumption has more downsides then benefits.
+• Newer research has shown that while there may be some overall health benefits to limited drinking of alcohol each week, daily consumption has more downsides than benefits.

 • Heavy drinking can also cause serious liver damage, disrupt the growth of new brain cells, and interfere with your ability to form new memories.